Apart from vitamins, certain ectoparasitic drugs and mineral complexes most drugs for veterinary use are prescription only medicine.

 - A compound prepared extemporaneously at a pharmacy in accordance with the terms of a veterinary prescription.

-In accordance with EU-regulations, only drugs, for which an MRL (Maximum Residue Level) has been established, may be used.
+In accordance with EU-regulations, only drugs, for which an MRL (Maximum Residue Level) has been established, may be used for food producing animals.

 Some substances may not be used.
 Thus stilbenes and thyreostatics are prohibited.
 However, thyreostatics may be used for cats or dogs with hyperthyroidism.

 Hormones and substances with hormone-like effect, including somatotropins, are not allowed for food producing or fur animals for growth and yield promoting purposes.

 Beta-agonists and substances with estrogenic, androgenic, and gestagenic effect are prohibited for use in production animals.
 However, in accordance with EU-regulations, registered drugs with estrogenic, androgenic and gestagenic effect may be used in production animals for zootechnical or therapeutic purposes provided that a number of conditions are met.
 Likewise, beta-agonists and allyltrenbolone may be used in horses for specified therapeutic purposes.

 Certain groups of drugs may only be used by the veterinarian in person:

 - Analgesics for injection excluding non-steroid anti-inflammatory drugs (NSAID) for injection.